How extreme heat can be damaging to your long-term health

 Why extreme heat is bad for your health right now

 Walking outside on an oppressively hot day, it’s easy to see how excessive heat can do immediate harm.
-Heat stroke and heat exhaustion may be among the first conditions that come to mind.
-Heat stroke, which occurs when the body loses its ability to cool down and control its temperature, can cause permanent disability and even death, with body temperatures possibly rising to 106°F or higher in under 15 minutes.
-Heat exhaustion, which includes symptoms like dizziness, nausea and headache, can lead to heat stroke unless treated immediately.
+Heatstroke and heat exhaustion may be among the first conditions that come to mind.
+Heatstroke, which occurs when the body loses its ability to cool down and control its temperature, can cause permanent disability and even death, with body temperatures possibly rising to 106°F or higher in under 15 minutes.
+Heat exhaustion, which includes symptoms like dizziness, nausea and headache, can lead to heatstroke unless treated immediately.

 But extreme heat can also be damaging in less obvious ways, and may have a major impact on chronic diseases.